UK spending on public services set to fall to post-war low - OBR

 LONDON Britain's day-to-day spending on public services is set to fall over the next five years to its lowest in relative terms since the end of World War Two, the government's fiscal watchdog forecast on Thursday.

-The Office for Budget Responsibility's prediction in its December economic outlook is further evidence finance minister George Osborne does not intend to relax spending cuts if his Conservative Party returns to power after the 2015 election.
+The Office for Budget Responsibility's prediction in its December economic outlook is further evidence Chancellor George Osborne does not intend to relax spending cuts if his Conservative Party returns to power after the 2015 election.

 In a speech to parliament earlier on Thursday, Osborne celebrated a sharp turnaround in the UK economy as proof the government's austerity drive had worked.